-- the MTDs, which are located in terrestrial offshore/isolated locations (e.g., a ship in the middle of the sea), but also, as shown in Fig. 2, in the space; - the IoT-supporting satellites, forming a constellation that covers even the most remote areas on Earth; - the IoT gateways, which, when needed and available, are located in the proximity of a large (yet isolated) cluster of MTDs (e.g., on a ship).
-Their aim is that of gathering uplink messages generated by the MTDs and send them to the satellite constellation, as well as forwarding downlink messages received from the satellites to the MTDs; - ground stations, which are deployed in various Earth spots to collect the aggregate messages gathered by IoTsupporting satellites and providing them with downlink messages to be forwarded to the MTDs; - IoT services, comprising core network functionalities to perform RRM as well as external cloud applications for user-plane data management.
+- the IoT-supporting satellites, forming a constellation that covers even the most remote areas on Earth; - the IoT gateways, which, when needed and available, are located in the proximity of a large (yet isolated) cluster of MTDs (e.g., on a ship).
+Their aim is that of gathering uplink messages generated by the MTDs and send them to the satellite constellation, as well as forward-ing downlink messages received from the satellites to the MTDs; - ground stations, which are deployed in various Earth spots to collect the aggregate messages gathered by IoTsupporting satellites and providing them with downlink messages to be forwarded to the MTDs; - IoT services, comprising core network functionalities to perform RRM as well as external cloud applications for user-plane data management.